cloudmesh-community/book/chapters/in/assignments.md

     -   \(3) in the lab you will be first thing change the password to each of them before you put them on the network.
-Maybe there is a way to do this directly from your computer after you have put rasbian on the sd card.
+Maybe there is a way to do this directly from your computer after you have put Raspbian on the sd card.
         But I do not know if that's possible.

-    -   \(4) figure out how to configure Rasbian without a monitor, while just using an SDcard and your laptop, write an md file
+    -   \(4) figure out how to configure Raspbian without a monitor, while just using an SDcard and your laptop, write an md file

 In case of questions, lets engage in a discussion.
 If you have md files